j-freddy/j-freddy/README.md

 ## 📚 &nbsp; About me

-I am currently a full-time software engineer.
+I am a software engineer.
 I graduated from Imperial College London with an master's degree in Artificial Intelligence and a bachelor's degree in Joint Maths and Computer Science.

 Outside of the digital world, I am active in the chess and table tennis scene at the county & district level.